Latasha Edwards, Dammon Haynes: ‘Obsession Dark Desires’ Stalking Survivor Talks

 One judge decided that enough was enough and sentenced him to decades in prison.
 Dammon Haynes is not eligible for parole until after he has served at least 22 years in prison, KETV-7 reported.

 But Haynes is not sitting quietly.
-He has been trying to appeal his sentence, using his terrible childhood as an excuse for his wrong doing, court records show.
+He has been trying to appeal his sentence, using his terrible childhood as an excuse for his wrongdoing, court records show.

 “Haynes claimed that he was raised in a home where his mother was the victim of violent and repeated domestic attacks, which Haynes observed.
 He claims his stepfather would beat him on a nightly basis.
 He said that eventually, when he was in the 10th grade, his grandmother forcibly removed him from his mother’s care.”